-All applicants will be given a copy of the school's Recruitment of Ex-offenders Disclosure Form prior to the interview.
+All applicants will be given a copy of the school's Child Protection and Safeguarding Policy and information on the employment of ex-offenders in the application pack prior to the interview.

-18.Single central record (SCR)
+18. Single central record (SCR)

 The headteacher maintains an up-to-date SCR of pre-appointment checks covering all staff (including teacher trainees on salaried routes) and supply staff.